bartelsjoshuac/Corduroy/GCS.md

 3. Proceed from Step 3 below.

 ## Setting up Coduroy (manually for development as it is faster)
-1. Navigate to the /source directory and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
+1. Navigate to the /source directory locally and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
-3. Navigate to */source/corduroyproject*
+3. Navigate to */source/corduroyproject* on your GCS image
 4. Start the container: *docker-compose up -d*  // This will take a long time the first time.
 5. Start a shell: *docker-compose exec web bash*
 6. create the Django SuperUser: *python manage.py createsuperuser*